 Abruzzo snow clad is quite magical.
 Olive trees, weighed down by snow take on a look as if the Ice Queen has just been past and her cold blast has left them quivering in a petrified stance.
 The cones of the mountain pines are the favourite place for icicles to emerge, their bright evergreen needles in vibrant contrast against the bright azure skies that soften into evening mists.
 Wafts of sweet wood smoke travel around the houses as you walk past, everyone inside in front of their open fires and stufa [stove] even when they have central heating.

-Thankfully the Communes in Abruzzo are wonderfully efficient in dealing with clearing the roads of snow and making sure black ice is kept to a minimum.
+Thankfully the Comunes in Abruzzo are wonderfully efficient in dealing with clearing the roads of snow and making sure black ice is kept to a minimum.
 Driving from a-b is quite effortless, without worries of mishap or being stuck for a night high up on the mountain roadside.
-Not for Abruzzo the resorting to smearing the roads with table salt like the Councils in the UK did recently when we popped back.
-No, snow ploughs, gritters, tractors you name it you’ll see them all out in force ensuring that the roads apart from the highest mountain passes such as Castelli-Castel Monte are usable.
-Even on national holidays, for example the recent St Stephen’s Day (Boxing Day), when it had been snowing from dusk through to early morning, the road in our sleepy little village was perfectly clean by the time we emerged after a heavy day of eating & drinking on Christmas Day.
+Snow ploughs, gritters, tractors you name it you’ll see them all out in force ensuring that the roads apart from the highest mountain passes such as Castelli-Castel Monte are usable.
+Even on national holidays, for example when it had been snowing from dusk on Christmas Day dusk through to the morning of St Stephen’s Day (Boxing Day) our sleepy little village’s road is perfectly clean by the time we emerge after breakfast.

-Tips for Driving in the Snow in Abruzzo
+5 Tips for Driving in Snowy Weather in Abruzzo

 - If you are ski-ing always take chains, or ask for snow tyres from your car rental company.
-No matter how efficient the Abruzzo snow ploughs, there is always going to be one place that hasn’t yet been cleared and you don’t want to lose traction on a dark night and having to push your car up a 10% gradient in a driving blizzard.
+No matter how efficient the Abruzzese snow ploughs are there is always going to be one place that hasn’t yet been cleared and you don’t want to lose traction on a dark night and having to push your car up a 10% gradient in a driving blizzard.

 - Take an ice-scraper with you in your luggage.
 Most car rental cars don’t automatically include one with your car.